Teaching of Social Studies | Arts & Humanities

 Further Requirements:

-Students must complete an integrative master’s project.
+Students must complete a portfolio as their integrative master’s project.
 They must also satisfy the New York State certification requirement for social studies content.
 (For additional requirements, please refer to the Teacher Education area of the Academic Resources section of this bulletin.)

 • Master of Education